kimpenn/chex-seq/doc/wiki.md

 ## 1. The PennSCAP-T NGS pipeline
-The PennSCAP-T NGS pipeline takes in the Illumina sequencer's flowcell image data, converts them into FASTQ files, performs quality check, trims low-quality bases and potential contaminants (e.g. primers/adapters), aligns reads to the source genome, and finally does read count quantification using hierarchical assignment of uniquely mapped reads to different genomic features (Zhu *et al.* 2016).
+The [PennSCAP-T NGS pipeline](https://github.com/kimpenn/ngs-pipeline) takes in the Illumina sequencer's flowcell image data, converts them into FASTQ files, performs quality check, trims low-quality bases and potential contaminants (e.g. primers/adapters), aligns reads to the source genome, and finally does read count quantification using hierarchical assignment of uniquely mapped reads to different genomic features [1].

 The basic data structure consists of the folders: